 Georgia Landlord Tenant Laws

-- Evictions – A Georgia landlord may evict tenants for a number of reasons including, but not limited to failure to pay rent or a violation of a leasing term.
-Landlords must provide tenants with prior notice to pay, comply or quit, depending on the type of eviction.
-Georgia eviction process can take weeks to months.
+- Evictions – Georgia landlords may evict for rent nonpayment, lease violations, or illegal acts, among other things.
+Before filing eviction, landlords must serve tenants with prior notice to pay, comply or quit, depending on the eviction type.
+This means most evictions in Georgia take weeks to months.

 To learn more about landlord tenant laws in Georgia, click here.